mendix/docs/content/appstore/creating-content/adaptive-solution-architecture.md

 ### 2.3 Applying Intellectual Property (IP) Protection to Make the Common Core Immutable

-IP Protection can be used to make parts of the application model immutable by consumers.
+IP Protection can be used to make parts of the application model immutable by customers.
 Review the [IP Protection](ip-protection) section of the Solutions Guide for practical guidance on how to apply IP Protection.